mapbender/mapbender-documentation/en/quickstart.rst

 #.
 Choose ``Applications -->`` |mapbender-button-edit| ``edit-Button --> Layers --> edit-Button`` to configure the Service Instance.

 #.
-You will see a table with the layers of the Service.
+You will see a table with the layers of the service.

 #.
 You can change the order of the layers via drag & drop